Private EHCP assessments — the platform drafts your evidence pack | EHCP Clarity

 Quick answer

-Why private assessments often outperform LA reports
+Why private assessments often outperform local authority reports

-LA-commissioned reports are often constrained by:
+local authority-commissioned reports are often constrained by:

 • Single-setting observation — usually school only, not home or other contexts